Working with Chart

 The Custom Sort Order dialog box will list all values in the column.
 The filter criteria applied on the chart will not be applied here.In case the value is no longer available in the underlying data, you will find an option to delete it from the Charts custom sort dialog.

-- Select the Make this Global check box, if you want to set this order as the default, when custom sort is applied for this column (in this chart or any other chart in which this column is part of).
-Setting this option will also override the sort order in any chart already created, with global custom order set based on this column.
+- Select the Make this Global check box, if you want to set this order as the default when a custom sort is applied for this column (in this chart or any other chart in which this column is part of).
+Setting this option will also override the sort order in any chart already created, with the global custom order set based on this column.